google/accompanist/README.md

 Accompanist is a group of libraries which contains some utilities which I've found myself copying around projects which use [Jetpack Compose][compose].
 Currently it contains:

  * [Material Design Components theme interoperability](./mdc-theme/README.md)
+ * More coming...

+[Jetpack Compose][compose] is a fast moving project and I'll be updating these libraries to match the latest tagged release as quickly as possible.
+Currently all of the libraries depend on [**`v0.1.0-dev10`**](https://developer.android.com/jetpack/androidx/releases/ui) of the Compose UI libraries.

 ## Download